GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 contain statements to that effect.

 If the job was killed, then not all of your stochastic slip tsunami have been created.
-You can create the unfinished stochastic slip with [run_unfinished_stochastic_earthquake_tsunami.R](run_unfinished_stochastic_earthquake_tsunami.R).
+You can create the unfinished stochastic slip with (Note: Currently this is automatically executed if there are > 20000 events in stochastic event set):
+[run_unfinished_stochastic_earthquake_tsunami.R](run_unfinished_stochastic_earthquake_tsunami.R).

     Rscript run_unfinished_stochastic_earthquake_tsunami.R --stochastic_slip

-and similarly for the variable_uniform slip events:
+and similarly for the variable_uniform slip events (also automatically executed with > 20000 events):

     Rscript run_unfinished_stochastic_earthquake_tsunami.R --variable_uniform_slip